Last Updated on May 31, 2023 by andrewshih

-Are you looking for help with the PMP application?
+Are you looking for PMP application examples or tips and tricks to complete the PMP application?

 Completing the application can be daunting and confusing, especially when going through the process for the first (and hopefully the only) time.
-This article is here to provide you with PMP application assistance and walk you through the PMP application process step by step.
+This article will provide you with PMP application assistance and walk you through the PMP application process step by step.

 There are several pieces to the application that you will need to complete before you can submit it for PMI’s approval.
-We will go over the process and provide you with tips and examples to help you complete the PMP application.
+We will go over the process and provide you with tips and real PMP experience examples to help you complete the application.

 Let’s get started!

-Disclaimer: PM-Prepcast, Udemy, and Rakuten are affiliate links, which means that if you choose to make a purchase, I may earn a commission.
+Disclaimer: PMAspirant is affiliated with PM-Prepcast, Udemy, and other project management training providers.
+If you choose to make a purchase, I may earn a commission.
 This commission comes at no additional cost to you.
 Please review the full affiliate disclaimer.

 PMP Application Process